Unveiling Luminous Ly$\alpha$ Emitters at $z\approx6$ through JWST/NIRCam Imaging in the COSMOS Field: Results

 We assume a power-law form for the UV continuum of each source, i.e.: $f_\lambda \propto \lambda^{\beta}$.
 In AB magnitude units, it has a linear relation $m_{\rm AB} \propto (\beta+2)\times{\rm log}(\lambda)$.
 We then constrain the UV continuum using the SW photometric data for each source.
 We thus estimate the UV-continuum slope \buv\ with a single UV color.
 For our LAE sample at $z\approx5.7$, the F115W and F150W do not cover \lya\ emission.
 We next subtract the UV continuum from the NB816 photometry to re-constrain \lya\ flux (luminosity) and estimate the \lya\ equivalent width \ewlya.
 The intergalactic medium (IGM) absorption blueward of \lya\ line is considered in the computation based on the model from \citet{madau95}.
 The magnitude errors propagate into the measured UV quantities.

 We plot the \lya\ luminosity as a function of the absolute UV magnitude in Figure~\ref{uv} (upper panel).
-The measured \muv\ of the sample spread between ${-}20.5$ and ${-}18.5$ with a median value of $-19.4$.
+The measured \muv\ of the sample spread between ${-}20.5$ and ${-}18.5$ with a median value of $-19.7$.
 The \lya\ luminosity has a potential dependence on \muv.
-Note that none of the LAEs have \muv~$<-20.5$ in our sample.
+Note that none of the LAEs have \muv~$<-20.6$ in our sample.
 The sample also shifts towards fainter UV luminosities when comparing to other samples.
 The reason is that \citet{jiang13a} exclude galaxies whose broadband photometry has weak detections of ${<}5\sigma$ in the $J$ band or ${<}3\sigma$ in any other band.

-The UV-continuum slope is sensitive to galaxy properties including the internal dust attenuation, metallicity and age of the stellar population.
-The extreme blue slopes usually indicate the existence of very young populations with low metallicity \citep[e.g.,][]{jiang20a, topping22}.
 In the middle panel of Figure~\ref{uv}, we show the relation between \buv\ and \muv.
 Our sample have a broad \buv\ range roughly from ${-}3.5$ to ${-}1.0$.
-Two LAEs in our sample have possibly extreme UV slopes of \buv~$\lesssim{-}3.5$.
-One of them is a component of the merging/interacting system (z6lae-137).
-The median value is \buv~$=-2.07\pm0.19$ which is consistent with previous works \citep[e.g.,][]{finkelstein12, bouwens14, simmonds23}.
-Our median \buv\ is also slightly redder than that from \citet{jiang13a}.
-Although the UV slopes are expected to become bluer at lower UV luminosities, the LAEs in our sample deviate from the distribution of previous samples and appear to be redder at \muv~${\gtrsim-}19.5$ albeit with larger errors.
-Such possibly abnormal trend need to be verified by larger samples with more accurate UV-slope measurements from more JWST SW bands.
+The median value is \buv~$=-2.35\pm0.42$ which is broadly consistent with previous works \citep[e.g.,][]{finkelstein12, jiang13a, bouwens14, simmonds23}.
+But the luminous LAEs in our sample are overall bluer.
+Among them, six sources including two components in the merging/interacting systems have possibly extreme UV slopes of \buv~$<-3$ with a mean $-3.46\pm0.43$.
+The extreme blue slopes usually indicate the existence of very young populations with low metallicity \citep[e.g.,][]{jiang20a, topping22}.
+It is worth noting that for z6lae-137, which is a close pair, the two components have very different UV slopes.
+Their internal properties are thus supposed to be largely diverse, such as the dust attenuation, metallicity and age of the stellar populations, which also supports that they are two individual galaxies in the merging system (in comparison with the sample from \citealt{bolamperti23}).
+The above results need to be verified by larger samples with more accurate UV-slope measurements from more JWST SW bands.